Beechy-92/beechy-milestone-2/README.md

 **Suggestions System**
 - Provides tips for ingredients using a local `suggestionData` object
 - Updates dynamically as ingredient names are typed
+- Basic local suggestions for common ingredients, with plans to use an AI API in the future.

 **Reset Functionality**
 - Clears all scaled amounts and new servings input